coxmediagroup/Tic-Tac-Toe/README.md

 ## Usage

-Currently, this project is in extremely early development.
-The Django back-end has very limited functionality.
-The HTML5 front-end is extremely limited.
+While the project is currently playable, it is still in an early Alpha stage.
+The *draw* victory state is not available.
+The A.I. player is fairly untested and, while it should never lose, it may not win in all possible circumstances.

 Here are steps to quickly get it up and running on your system.